How Does Sleep Affect the Productivity and Performance of Athletes?

 Over 80% of Team GB athletes claim to have a regular bedtime routine – where they go to sleep and wake up at the same time every day.
 That’s compared to just 15% of the public who say they try, but often fail at a regular routine.
 A further 12% of the public claim to have no bedtime routine at all – not good, guys!

 When it comes to dozing off, athletes favour the soothing sounds of podcasts and music (52%) to help them sleep, while 30% of Brits prefer a good page-turning book.
-Paralympic medallist, Jordanne Whiley, chooses theta waves or forest/rain sounds to clear her head.
-Read more about Jordanne’s sleeping habits here.
+Paralympic skier, Millie Knight listens to Harry Potter audiobooks on a timer as part of her sleep routine.
+Learn more about Millie’s sleeping habits here.
 She says:

 The survey also revealed that athletes are better at turning off their devices before bed, with almost a quarter putting down phones and iPads before sleep, compared to just over 10% of the British public.